Copyright Agency Limited (incorporating the former Viscopy Limited) (Copyright Agency) is strongly committed to protecting the privacy of individuals.

 - from other rightsholders in a work, including the publisher.
 This personal information is restricted to information which will assist in member recruitment or payment to rightsholders, such as contact and entitlement information.
 If Copyright Agency cannot collect that personal information from other rightsholders, its ability to efficiently recruit and pay rightsholders will be restricted;

-- indirectly through surveys administered by third parties for the purposes of determining licence fees for use of copyright material and for determining to whom copyright payments should be made;
+- indirectly through surveys administered by third parties for example our data collection surveys, the purposes of these surveys is to determine licence fees for use of copyright material and/or to determine to whom copyright payments should be made, or market research surveys to assess such things as stakeholder engagement;

 - from the public domain from third party sources such as social networking services, industry directories, industry guides, and the Internet; and